Skip to main content

 Forces Children’s Rights Charter

 “Our message is clear: hear us, involve us, and support us.
-This charter isn’t just about making life better for forces kids today it’s about ensuring that those who come after us have their rights respected too.
+This charter isn’t just about making life better for Forces kids today.
+It’s about ensuring that those who come after us have their rights respected too.
 Let’s turn these promises into actions that make a real difference.”

 “The process of making the charter included a lot of children and young people’s thoughts and feelings.
-It allowed us to have our say on the importance of children’s rights, whilst also educating us in the process.” – Erin
+It allowed us to have our say on the importance of children’s rights, whilst also educating us in the process.”

 Charter Posters

-Here are posters showcasing the Forces Children’s Rights Charter, for both primary and secondary school audiences.
+You’ll also find posters showcasing the Forces Children’s Rights Charter, for both primary and secondary school audiences.

 If you would like to order a free poster for your setting, just let us know!